KenKundert/inform/doc/user.rst

    *False*, 'light' or 'dark'.
 If you specify *False* (the default), the colorscheme specified when creating the colorizer is used.

+**kwargs:
+   Any remaining keyword arguments are available to the template.

 Colorizers have one user settable attribute: *enable*.
-By default *enable* is True.
+By default *enable* is *True*.
 If you set it to *False* the colorizer no longer renders the text in
 color:

 .. code-block:: python